yuanqing/create-figma-plugin/docs/configuration.md

 }
 ```

-`config` is the configuration object used when you build your plugin using the `build-figma-plugin` CLI.
-The exported function in `create-figma-plugin.config.js` must return the new Webpack configuration to be used.
+`config` is the original Webpack configuration object.
+The exported function must return the new Webpack configuration to be used.